TriMPham98/Polish-Your-Profile/README.md

 >STEP 2: Pin popular repositories: Pinning repositories to your profile can showcase your best work and make it easy for others to find your most popular projects.

 >STEP 3: Create a personalized README.md: Your README.md file is the first thing people will see when they visit your repository.
 Take the time to create a professional and informative README.md that provides an overview of your project and instructions for usage.

+>STEP 4: Follow other users: Following other users can help you discover new projects and collaborate with others who share your interests.